sniescior/accountant/README.md

 ## What is Accountant?

-Accountant provides you with many options for keeping track on your finances.
+Web app that provides you with many options for keeping track of your finances.

 ## Requirements
  - Node